 Bylaws

-As written on July 7, 2007 C.E.
+As written on July 5, 2007 Last amended October 15 2023

 Article 1.
 Grove Purpose

+Article 2.
+Categories of Membership and Membership Process

 Article 3.
-Categories of Membership and Membership Process
+Calendar and Rituals

 Article 4.
-Calendar
+Business and Other Meetings

 Article 5.
-Rituals and Meetings
+Committees and Circles

 Article 6.
-Committees and Other Subgroups
+Election of Officers

 Article 8.
-Election of Officers

-Article 10.
 Financial Records

-Article 11.
+Article 9.
 Membership Dues and Allocations

-Article 12.
+Article 10.
 Discrimination and Inappropriate Behaviour

-Article 13.
+Article 11.
 Expulsion, Suspension, or Resignation of Members and Officers

-Article 14.
+Article 12.
 Exceptions to the Bylaws and Amendments

-Relevant A.D.F.
-Documents
+Relevant Documents

-A.D.F.
-Constitution
+DLG Constitution

 Article 1.
 Grove Purpose

-To serve the spiritual needs of the Durham Region community through public Druidic ritual and religious support of the community in the Druidic way (e.g. counselling, blessing, advising, environmental activism, et cetera).
+To serve the spiritual needs of the Durham Region community through public Druidic ritual and religious support of the community in the Druidic way (e.g. counselling, blessing, advising, environmental stewardship, et cetera).
 To provide opportunities for the worship of deities of the land and our folk within the context of Pan-Indo-European traditions, with a Celtic focus.

-Article 3.
+Article 2.
 Categories of Membership and Membership Process

-• Expectations are defined as actions which a member is encouraged to take, but the failure of which will not incur a penalty.
+• Expectations are defined as actions which a Member is encouraged to take, but the failure of which will not incur a penalty.

-• Obligations are defined as actions that a member is required to take, and the failure of which to perform may incur penalties, up to and including loss of membership.
+• Obligations are defined as actions that a Member is required to take, and the failure of which to perform may incur penalties, up to and including loss of membership.

 1. Age Restrictions for Membership.
 No person under the age of 18 years may apply to become a Member of Dancing Lights Grove.
 Persons attending as Guests between the ages of 14 and 17 must provide a signed letter of informed consent from a parent or legal guardian prior to attending their first event.
 Children under 14 years of age must be accompanied by at least one parent or legal guardian.